 If there are several children in a family, the total amount of family allowance rises by the following amounts (sibling supplement scale):

-- By 50.00 euro per month for each additional child
+- By 51 euro per month for each additional child (seven children and more)

 Parents are entitled to family allowance if:

 - their centre of life is in Austria and

 - their child (which can also be an adopted child, a foster child, a stepchild or a grandchild) lives together with them in the same household or if this is not the case, if the parents provide the principal part of child support

 Once the child reaches its 18 birthday, family allowance will only be paid under certain circumstances, for example if the child

 - is training for an occupation (or studying at university)

 - is undergoing further training in her/his profession at a technical college and is therefore unable to work,